kaisellgren/Frog/README.md

 Frog is a NodeJS module that enables Google Dart support.
 You may now write server-side Dart enabled NodeJS applications.

 ## How to install
-It's not yet released, but when it is:

 ```
 npm install Frog
 ```

-For now, clone the repo.
+Or clone the repo.

+You also need to have Dart SDK installed: http://www.dartlang.org/docs/getting-started/sdk/#download

+Make sure the installation bin folder is in your environment ```$PATH```.

 ## Examples